KAZIcodes/Image-Processing-Project-with-Email-and-DownloadLink-input-using-C/README.md

 Image Processing Project with Email and DownloadLink User's image input Supported using C Advanced Programing Course Project at Shiraz University

-General Description:
+GENERAL DESCRIPTION:
   You can input your image in 3 ways: 1.image file from directory 2.send it via Email 3.download link to the image and there are 3 supported image formats: PNG, JPG(also JPEG) and BMP(BMP is handeled explicitly and without any library).
   The algorithm of filters with improve or improvised title are completely our own ideas influenced by some photoshop features and are not from other    sources.